unsw-edu-au/QBot/Documentation/deployment-guide.md

 4. Create the required Tutorial Groups
 5. Assign and Map Users.
 Click the *Sync Users from Teams* button and assign their roles and any necessary tutorial groups

+## Start using!
+You can now at-mention QBot as follows in a class team/channel: `@Question what is the most awesome community learning app in Teams?`